unbxd/search-JS-library/docs/configurations/urlConfig.md

 ## browseQueryParam
 {: .d-inline-block}

-This will be the default query param for the search api to provide category information like category path or category id.
+This will be the default query param for the browse api to provide category information like category path or category id.

 {: .note }
 > `seoFriendlyUrl` must be **true** for this to work.